datahub-project/datahub/docs/rfc/active/azkaban-flow-job/README.md

 Below is a list of metadata which can be associated with an azkaban job:

-- Azkaban Flow the job is part of
 - Job name
 - Job type (could be spark, mapreduce, hive, presto. command etc)
 - Inputs consumed by the job